Estimated Connecticut Income Taxes

 - rental income;

 HOW DO I ESTIMATE MY TAX?
-To figure your estimated tax payments, you will need Form CT-1040ES, Individual Estimated Income Tax Payment Coupon.
+To calculate your estimated tax payments, you will need Form CT-1040ES, Estimated Connecticut Income Tax Payment Coupon for Individuals.
 The instructions include a worksheet for computing your estimated tax payments, exemption and credit tables, and a coupon to be mailed in with your estimated payments.

 NOTE: If you made estimated Connecticut income tax payments last year, you will receive an individual estimated income tax payment coupon book by mail in January.
 The coupons are preprinted with your name, address and social security number to ensure that your payments are properly credited.
 If you did not make estimated payments last year, use Form CT-1040ES included in your Connecticut income tax booklet or available from the department's Forms Unit to make your first payment.
 If you file this form, additional coupons will be mailed to you.

 WHEN DO I PAY MY ESTIMATED INCOME TAX?
 Generally, you must make your first estimated income tax payment by April 15.
 You can pay all of your estimated tax with the first payment or pay the tax in four installments, due April 15, June 15, September 15, and January 15.
-(Taxpayers who file their returns on a fiscal year should follow federal filing dates.)
+(Taxpayers who are not calendar year filers should use the same filing dates as they do for federal income tax purposes.)

 HOW MUCH SHOULD I PAY WITH EACH INSTALLMENT?
 In general, you are required to pay 25% of your required annual payment with each installment.
 Your installments should be made as follows: